How Startup Teams Improve Speed Without Adding Pressure

 2. Build Workflows That Can Adapt

 While it may seem that enforcing a police-like system would increase productivity, in effect, it often chokes creativity.
 Flexibility in the workflow allows people to adapt when conditions do.
 In a start-up, the conditions always do.
-A combination of structure and such room to breathe allows the team to solve problems fast and to a high standard.
+A combination of structure and room to breathe allows the team to solve problems quickly and to a high standard.

 3. Automate the Boring Stuff